leanix-public/scripts/updateCosts/README.md

 Before you start, do the following:

 1. Prepare your workspace.
-2. Set up the input file with the correct IDs and values.
+2. Set up the input file with the correct FactSheet IDs and values.
 An example can be found in *Book1.csv*.
 3. Set up Python with the following libraries:
     - `pip install requests`